We will consider human-computer interactions from several perspectives:

 Passive Informative Interactions

-Smart phones are frequents used to read books.
+Another example of passive informative interaction is using the smart phones to read books.
 The interaction is very passive and one way.
 The system is providing information to the users.
 The user primarily gestures to progress through the book.
 Viewing images is another passive informative interaction with only interactions for zooming and panning.
 Passive informative interaction may be a simplified Manipulating and Navigational Interactions.

 We can make a table summarize interaction styles and conceptual interaction models.
 The related conceptual interaction model is the most common model that is supported by the interaction style.
 Implementation is how hard for the designer to implement.
 Because I made the table we should go through it and correct it.